elugens/hello-javascript/docs/additional-questions/regular-expressions/alternation.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Alternation is the term in regular expression that is a simple “OR”.
-In a regular expression it “OR” is denoted with a vertical line character |.
+  <div><strong>Interview Response:</strong> Alternation is the term in a simple “OR” in a regular expression.
+In a regular expression, "OR” is denoted with a vertical line character |.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />